Jibbedi/react-wizard-primitive/README.md

 ## Examples

 You can build nearly anything on top of react-wizard-primitive.
-Take a look at those examples to get an idea at what's possible.
+Take a look at those examples to get an idea of what's possible.

 ### [🔗 Basic Hooks](https://codesandbox.io/s/93z0j38q0y)